crystallistic/Prime-Pantry/README.md

 Python 3.6.0

 ## How to Run
+1. x
+2. The program should return a list of all possible subsets that match the criteria, and print a message if there are none.

 ## Efficiency
 The program is more efficient than enumerating all possible subsets for the following reasons: